NIA arrests IPS officer for 'leaking' secret documents to LeT terror group | Law-Order

 - India

-The National Investigation Agency (NIA) on Friday arrested its former Superintendent of Police (SP) and IPS officer Arvind Digvijay Negi for allegedly leaking secret documents to an over ground worker of the banned Lashkar-e-Taiba terror group, its official spokesperson said here.
+Cracking down on its own officers, the National Investigation Agency (NIA) on Friday arrested IPS officer Arvind Digvijay Negi, who was earlier posted as a Superintendent of Police (SP) in the agency, for allegedly leaking secret documents to an over ground worker of the banned Lashkar-e-Taiba terror group, according to officials.

-The spokesperson said that Negi, a police officer who was promoted to the IPS batch of 2011, was arrested in connection with a case registered by the NIA on November 6 last year.
+The 48-year-old officer, who was allotted the 2011 cadre of IPS and awarded gallantry medal, was arrested in connection with a case registered by the NIA on November 6 last year.

 The case pertains to the spread of network of over ground workers (OGWs) of the banned Laskhar-e-Taiba (LeT) for providing support in planning and execution of terrorist activities in India.